 Some of the benefits of using landscaping fabric include:

 ✓ Prevents weed seeds covered by fabric from sprouting.

-- Reduces the need for herbicidal weed control.
+✓ Reduces the need for herbicides.

-✓ Helps the soil retain moisture.
+✓ Helps the soil retain moisture and slows evaporation.

-If landscape fabric is the right choice for your garden or other yard project, you’re ready to learn how to install landscape fabric in nine easy steps.
+If landscape fabric is the right choice for your garden or other yard project, you’re ready to learn How to Install Landscape Fabric (in Nine Easy Steps).

 Cons of Landscape Fabric